Hot Spring Hunt

 Your hot spring hiking adventure starts by hiking up to Hveradalir valley from the small town of Hveragerdi, located in about 45 KM distance from Reykjavík.
 Hveragerdi is the town of natural hot springs and you can see steam rise from the earth at almost every corner around the populated area.
 The hike up to the naturally hot river where you will have the option to bath in takes about 45 minutes and the hiking path itself is in relatively good condition so the tour can be suitable for all over the age of 10 that are in a good physical condition.
 As this is a hiking tour we highly recommend good hiking shoes for this tour, these are essential during the winter months.
 Once you reach the place where hot water from the springs blends together with the cold spring water it is time to jump in and relax in the perfect temperature of the hot river, surrounded by magnificent landscape before making your way back down the valley to the starting point in Hveragerdi.

-Remember to bring: Warm and waterproof outdoor clothing, head-wear, gloves, bathing suit and a towel.
+Remember to bring: Warm and waterproof outdoor clothing, head-wear, gloves, lunch, snacks, water bottle and last but not least – a bathing suit and towel!
 Good hiking shoes are recommended.

 What if I don’t own all of these clothing necessaries?